 He’s won a Walkley Award for emergency broadcasting and forged a career across newspapers, television, radio and social with Fairfax, Channel Seven Australia, the ABC and others.

+He is the ABC International Development Director of International Engagement and works tirelessly across the Indo Pacific region to amplify the voices of indigenous populations.
 An inaugural Summer Fellow at Reuters Institute for Journalism at the University of Oxford, he holds a Masters Degree and Graduate Certificate from Griffith University, specialising in broadcast for development.

 In 2020, he was awarded the Medal of the Order of Australia for services to broadcasting.